stoshfabricius/lhl-lectures/w02d2-breakout/README.md

 ## New Versions of ECMAScript

-* The Seventh Edition, ES7, offically known as ECMAScript 2016 was finalized in June 2017.
+* The Seventh Edition, ES7, offically known as ECMAScript 2016 was finalized in June 2016.
 It was a much smaller update then ES6.

-* The 8th edition, officially known as ECMAScript 2017, was finalized in June 2017, A new major feature in this edition is `async/await` which you guys will see in an advanced lecture in weeks 9/10.
+* The Eighth edition, ES8, officially known as ECMAScript 2017, was finalized in June 2017, A new major feature in this edition is `async/await` which you guys will see in an advanced lecture in weeks 9/10.

 * You may also see the term `ES.Next` this is used to refer to whatever the next version is at time of writing.
 This mostly contains proposals of new features to be included in future ECMAScript specs.